Youth organization 'ringing the alarm bell' about dire need for affordable housing | CBC News

 Youth organization 'ringing the alarm bell' about dire need for affordable housing

-Operation Come Home says demand for service in all of 2021 was exceeded in August this year
+Operation Come Home says demand for service up 33% over last year

 Social agencies that help homeless youth in Ottawa say the combined pressures of the pandemic and inflation are causing a surge in demand for services.